w3com-sas/hulk/README.md

 # W3COM  : Hulk - Hana Utils Kit

-This bundle provides ways to generate advanced DataTables from Json file.
-Json give or Compatible with Symfony 3.3.\*, 4.0.\* and 4.1.\*.
+This bundle provides ways to generate DataTables from Json file, with function for several or single data and with filters signle or multiple.

 ## Installation